 The Half Yet to Be Told: Study Abroad and HBCUs

-edited by: Andre P. Stevenson & Keshia Abraham
+edited by: Andre P. Stevenson & Keshia N. Abraham

 About this Volume:

 Many Historically Black Colleges and Universities (HBCUs) are engaged in education abroad and have been for decades.
 Like other institutions, study abroad at HBCUs offers a variety of options for traveling to different areas of the world for students, while seeking to advance toward obtaining a degree.
-HBCU students are also increasingly receiving scholarships to study abroad and faculty-led programs have become options for students to gain study abroad experience.
-Annually, more HBCU students participate in internships abroad worldwide, as well.
 However, much of the literature regarding study abroad at HBCUs focuses on barriers that prevent students from participating at comparable levels as other institutions.

 How can we celebrate the work of education abroad practitioners at HBCUs?